A quiet place for

 Special Events

 We occasionally host paperwork co-working nights and other special sessions.
-These are announced via the email list—join to stay in the loop.
+These are announced via the email listโ.

 What to Expect at a Meetup